e-conomic/client-side-application-course/public/week2/Ass3/readme.md

 * archived messages cannot be deleted or moved
 * users should be able to unarchive messages
 * this assignment must be solved usgin native javascript and react, but without using any 3rd party react components or libraries

+_All previous criteria from week1 should be discarded_